How to Buy Monero — A Beginner’s Guide to Monero

 Because of Monero’s highly private nature, there aren’t as many wallets around for Monero as there are for other cryptocurrencies.
 Most wallets only have to hold two keys: a private key and a public key.
 When it comes to Monero, your wallet needs to hold a public view key, a public spend key, a private view key and a private spend key.
 Despite this complication, worry not, you still do have wallet options.

 You need to trust your wallet.
 You could opt for a hot wallet where your key is stored online, but if you’re buying Monero then you’re probably interested in privacy and security, so this might not be your best option.
 Instead, a cold wallet, a wallet stored on a piece of hardware, is typically the way to go.

 While privacy is important, Monero recognises that their optimum, no-nonsense approach to privacy is not always necessary.
 Privacy is not a one-size-fits-all situation, so some of Monero’s privacy features can be personalised.
 When a transaction is made, users can specify how big they want the size of the ring signature to be.
 The bigger it is, the more indecipherable it will be.
 This means the Monero you transfer for a haircut needn’t have the same privacy bells and whistles as a six-figure investment… unless you want it to…

 Monero has been around quite some time... since 2014 actually.
 Yet, it's so different to most other cryptocurrencies that it can only be purchased on a select few platforms.

-If you want to get a hold on Monero, simply follow these four steps:
+If you want to get a hold on Monero, simply follow these three steps: